 Repeat these steps for any picture or video that has an incorrect or missing location.

-Removing GPS data and reverting to original location
+Hiding GPS data and reverting to original location

 If you accidentally chose the wrong location, just bring up the Info panel again and search for a different location.
-To remove location from a photo, select it and choose Image → Location, then click Remove Location or Revert to Original Location.
+To remove location from a photo, select it and choose Image → Location, then click Hide Location or Revert to Original Location.

 Viewing your photos on a map